Last Updated on by Adriaan Du Toit

 ConvertKit, on the other hand, nails their niche objectives to the wall pretty quickly.

-This is a tool that is aimed at creatives and content creators.
-They may offer a very similar array of features, but they’re clearly focused on a specific target audience.
+This is an email marketing tool that is aimed at creatives and content creators.
+They may offer a very similar array of features, but they’re clearly focused on a specific audience segment.

-Whether this more specific focus makes ConvertKit an inappropriate tool for customers outside of this audience segment isn’t clear from their messaging, but we’ll cover this in the deep dive.
+Whether this more specific focus makes ConvertKit an inappropriate email service for customers outside of this audience segment isn’t clear from their messaging, but we’ll cover this in the deep dive.

 - “Connect with your fans faster.
 ConvertKit helps you find your audience, turn them into true fans, and earn a living as a creator with our audience building and email marketing software.”